 The American Academy of Pediatrics recommends that kids remain rear-facing until reaching the rear-facing height or weight limit for their convertible seat.
 Kids usually outgrow rear-facing in height – which, for most seats, is when the child’s head is 1 inch below the top of the seat.
 Leg length doesn’t typically affect how long a child can stay rear-facing.
-However, we know that the more pretzeled a child’s legs look – which is not unsafe or uncomfortable! – the more likely a parent is to turn the child forward-facing.
+However, we know that the more scrunched a child’s legs look, the more likely a parent is to turn the child forward-facing, even though this leg position is not unsafe or uncomfortable!
 Therefore, seats that offer more rear-facing leg room often let kids ride rear-facing longer.
-Picking a car seat with both a high height AND weight limit for rear-facing – as well as generous room for the legs – will help ensure your child stays rear-facing as long as possible.
+Picking a car seat with both a high height AND weight limit for rear-facing, as well as generous room for the legs, will help ensure your child stays rear-facing for as long as possible.

 Listed alphabetically below are seats for keeping “off-the-charts” kids rear-facing as long as possible (all with 45+ pound rear-facing weight limits and tall seated heights).
 Note that all of these are also great for keeping smaller kids rear-facing as long as possible too!

 If a Clek is in your budget, we’d suggest splurging – and if it isn’t, the Graco Extend2Fit (or Extend2Fit 3-in-1) is a fabulous option that won’t break the bank and will keep your little one safely rear-facing until kindergarten.

 |Seat||Why We Love It||MSRP|

 |Clek Foonf||Best safety features for rear AND forward-facing.
 Optimized for side seat installations.||$449 and up|